maybe-another-name/spring-boot-demo/README.md

 Short & sweet snippet is found in `demo-b/src/main/resources/create_signed.sh`

+This will create a bunch of files.
+The key ones are `localhost.jks`, `localhost-trust.jks`, and `client.jks`.

 # Environment variables for security

 Point this to where-ever you created your certs